-Let’s take a look at some of the key differences.
+But, let’s take a look at some of the key differences in TCP vs UDP

 TCP is a connection-oriented protocol and UDP is a connection-less protocol.
 TCP establishes a connection between a sender and receiver before data can be sent.
 UDP does not establish a connection before sending data.

 TCP is very reliable.
 Data sent using a TCP protocol is guaranteed to be delivered to the receiver.
 If data is lost in transit it will recover the data and resend it.
 TCP will also check packets for errors and track packets so that data is not lost or corrupted.

 In comparison, UDP is unreliable, it does not provide guaranteed delivery and a datagram packet may become corrupt or lost in transit.

 TCP uses a flow control mechanism that ensures a sender is not overwhelming a receiver by sending too many packets at once.
 TCP stores data in a send buffer and receives data in a receive buffer.
 When an application is ready, it will read the data from the receive buffer.
 If the receive buffer is full, the receiver would not be able to handle more data and would drop it.
 To maintain the amount of data that can be sent to a receiver, the receiver tells the sender how much spare room in the receive buffer there is (receive window).
 Every time a packet is received, a message is sent to the sender with the value of the current receive window.

 UDP does not provide flow control.
 With UDP, packets arrive in a continuous stream or they are dropped.

 TCP does ordering and sequencing to guarantee that packets sent from a server will be delivered to the client in the same order they were sent.
 On the other hand, UDP sends packets in any order.